JesseZhuang/SystemDesign/DDIA/ch11.stream.processing/notes.md

 Each client then consumes all the messages in the partitions it has been assigned.
 Typically, when a consumer has been assigned a log partition, it reads the messages in the partition sequentially, in a straightforward single-threaded manner.
 This coarse grained load balancing approach has some downsides:

-- The number of nodes sharing the work of consuming a topic can be at most the number of log partitions in that topic, because messages within the same partition are delivered to the same node.
+- The number of nodes sharing the work of consuming a topic can be at most the number of log partitions in that topic, because messages within the same partition are delivered to the same node.[1]
 - If a single message is slow to process, it holds up the processing of subsequent messages in that partition (a form of head-of-line blocking).

-Thus, in situations where messages may be expensive to process and you want to parallelize processing on a message-by-message basis, and where message ordering is not so important, the JMS/AMQP style of message broker is preferable.
-On the other hand, in situations with high message throughput, where each message is fast to process and where message ordering is important, the log-based approach works very well.
+Thus, in situations where messages may be expensive to process and you want to parallelize processing on a message-by-message basis, and where message ordering is not so important, the JMS/AMQP style of message broker is preferable (SQS no order).
+On the other hand, in situations with high message throughput, where each message is fast to process and where message ordering is important (SQS FIFO?), the log-based approach works very well.

+[1]: In general, single-threaded processing of a partition is preferable, and parallelism can be increased by using more partitions.)

+**Consumer offsets**

+With periodically marking an offset while consuming a partition sequentially, the broker does not need to track acknowledgments for every single message.
+The reduced bookkeeping, opportunities for batching and pipelining help increase the throughput for log-based systems.

+This offset is similar to the log sequence number that is commonly found in single-leader database replication.
+In database replication, the log sequence number allows a follower to reconnect and resume replication without skipping any writes.
+Exactly the same principle is used here: the message broker behaves like a leader database, and the consumer like a follower.

+If a consumer node fails, another node in the consumer group is assigned the failed consumer’s partitions, and it starts consuming messages at the last recorded offset.
+If the consumer had processed subsequent messages but not yet recorded their offset, those messages will be processed a second time upon restart.

+**Disk space usage**